Skip to main content

 Are there application fee waivers available?

 - The UW Graduate School offers a limited number of application fee grants to eligible students.
-If you are not eligible for a fee grant from the UW Graduate School, but you participated in a pipeline program designed to prepare students for graduate studies, please contact firstname.lastname@example.org at least two weeks before the application deadline to inquire about the possibility of obtaining a fee waiver from the CMB Program.
+If you are not eligible for a fee grant from the UW Graduate School, but you participated in a pipeline program designed to prepare students for graduate studies, please contact firstname.lastname@example.org at least two weeks before the application deadline to see if you are eligible for a fee waiver from the CMB Program.

 How can I check my application status?